anuran-roy/drax/README.md

 ![image](banner.jpeg)

-Drax is a A web-app bruteforcing script that makes use of rotating proxies.
+Drax is (for now) a web-app bruteforcing script that makes use of rotating proxies.

 Drax has two types of command sets: **Display commands** and **Execution commands**.